 Professor David A. Friedman teaches commercial law, business law, torts, and consumer trade practices law.
 Friedman has published in the areas of behavioral economics, contract theory, advertising law, and public health.
 Willamette law students have selected him as Outstanding Professor of the Year several times.
 He received the university’s Jerry E. Hudson Award for Excellence in Teaching in 2012.
-In the past, he served as director of the Certificate Program in Law and Business.
+In addition to teaching, he serves as director of the Certificate Program in Law and Business.

 Before joining the Willamette faculty in 2008, Friedman was a management consultant for Monitor Group, a global strategy consultancy founded by professors from Harvard Business School.

 Friedman has served as the secretary of his Yale College class, on the executive committee of Yale Law School Association and is active with the alumni schools committee of the Yale Alumni Association of Oregon.

 He is a member of the Oregon and New York state bars.

 - BA, Yale College, cum laude, with distinction in economics

 - Mediated Reputation Systems, 80 J.L.
 Contemporary Problems _ (2017) (symposium).